ittradco-mobile-lab/vit4mobile/README.md

     code .
     That wil open the visual studion code editor and you'll be able to work with you project.

- 5) Whenever you finish to modify your code PLEASE commit this one the the local (origin) local branch
+ 5) COMMIT YOUR CHAGES (on the local master): Whenever you finish to modify your code PLEASE commit this one the the local (origin) local branch

  Execute the commands: